 - Hummingbirds: These tiny flying jewels are nearly universally loved, and despite their small size, they have mighty attitudes and abilities that would be well suited to any mascot.
 Their speed and beauty are other great attributes any mascot could appreciate.

 - Kingfishers: These are not only attractive birds, but the deadly precision of their plunge dive hunting is a much-admired trait that would work well for any competitive mascot, particularly for any mascot-seeking group near waterway habitats.

 - Magpies: These corvids are widely acknowledged as some of the most intelligent birds in the world, and they can be fiercely defensive of their territory.
 Furthermore, the elegant plumage and distinctive tails of magpies are great features to highlight with a mascot.

-- Endangered Birds: Any bird species that is classified as endangered deserves hefty recognition as a mascot, recognition that could raise awareness about the birds' plight and what conservation efforts are critical to improve its survival and save the mascot.
+- Endangered birds: Any bird species that is classified as endangered deserves hefty recognition as a mascot.
+That recognition could raise awareness about the birds' plight and what conservation efforts are critical to improve its survival and save the mascot.

 Every bird, no matter what its size, plumage, range, or other characteristics, has admirable traits that could bring greatness to any team, school, business, or other organization seeking a mascot.
 Furthermore, every bird mascot that exists helps increase public knowledge of birds and all their fine qualities.
 Support your favorite bird mascot today!